seratch/slack-next-generation-platform-tutorials/08_channel_created_Event_Trigger/README.md

 <img src="https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/19163/f0f53255-33a1-1b0a-68e9-dc9331ef56c1.png" width=500 />

-This workflow itself is not so useful, but you can build more meaningful ones such as sharing the tips and rules for channel owners in your worspace.
+This workflow itself may not be so useful, but you can build more meaningful ones such as sharing the tips and rules for channel owners in your worspace.

 ## A Few Things To Know

-If you're faimilar with the existing [Events API](https://api.slack.com/apis/connections/events-api), you may be confused with some difference between this next-generation platform's event triggers and Events API.
+If you're familiar with the existing [Events API](https://api.slack.com/apis/connections/events-api), you may be confused with some differences between this next-generation platform's event triggers and Events API.

 Events API consistently requires your app's membership in a channel.
-So, when your app receives an event, it means that your app always has the access to the channel content.
+So, when your app receives an event, it means that your app always has access to the channel content.

 Contrarily, with the next-gen platform's event triggers, your app's workflow can be invoked even when your app's bot user is not invited to the channel where the event happened.